 My son loves cars, motorcycles, planes and trains.
 He likes to look at them and imitate the sounds they make, but more than anything he likes to play with them—the smaller versions for now.
 Many times he plays rough and “bonks” them together and the inevitable result is tragedy.

 Something breaks.
 This time it was Thomas the Tank Engine.

 “Mommy, can you fix it?
 Daddy, is it broken?”

-In his reckless ignorance, my son made a mess of his 3 year-old life, shattering one of his prized possessions.
+In his reckless ignorance, my son made a mess, shattering one of his prized possessions.
 By the way he spoke you would have thought he was the victim of a vicious crime against his beloved train, but in reality he was the villain.
 He was the cause of his own sorrow.

 Realizing you’re the problem

 Jesus proclaims to an equally broken world, “Come to me all who labor and are heavy laden, and I will give you rest,” (Matt 11:28).
 What a wonderful invitation!
 But the temptation is to look at those in spiritual distress and excuse them as victims and to excuse ourselves as well.
 The temptation is to take the words of Jesus as proof that you are not the source of your own sorrow and sin.